-3. Advance Payments
+- 3. Advance Payments - a.
+Student travel

 Out-of-town travel - Clubs or other student groups out-of-town travel expenses may be funded from their activity account for student expenses

 Sponsor/Teacher Travel - expenses for sponsors/teachers who accompany their students on a trip may be paid from the organization's account